MikeLimpus/CSCI-200/README.md

 # CSCI-200
-## Homework and Examples for CSCI-200 Discrete Mathematics
+Homework and Examples for CSCI-200 Discrete Mathematics

+.m files are created in GNU Octave